pysco68/Pysco68.SignalR.HawkClient/README.md

 See LICENCE file.

-The class `Disposable` is original work from Microsoft Open Technologies, Inc. and can be found in the SignalR project.
+The class `Disposer` is original work from Microsoft Open Technologies, Inc. and can be found in the SignalR project.
 It is licensed under Apache License, Version 2.0.

 ## Help / Contribution